The death of Nick Drake, Monday, 25 November 1974

 When you deem me so high.

 We can state that after 1970 that aspect of Nick's personality which tendered towards melancholia did become pronounced.
 Yet even then, and right up until the time of death, he was interacting with some of his friends and acquaintances on almost a ‘normal’ level.
 Evidence of this is seen by the comments of Keith Morris in the recent film on Nick, wherein he strongly takes exception to the presentation of Nick as a grim, doomed artist.
 Nick also travelled a lot during his life - this is revealed in the extract from his father's diary and mentions of his various adventures at the wheel of a car, including trips to, for example, France.
 He visited friends regularly, continuing to do so even in his final days, though in a somewhat scaled down fashion and limited as ever by the effect of prescription and other drugs upon him.
 Whether many of these trips were merely to secure drugs is unknown.
-As a musician he performed in public for a period, yet he was naturally shy.
-His lifestyle was not generally sedentary, though it later became this way, one largely suspects due to the drugs he was administered.
-As a result he kept more to his own company, spoke less freely, and concentrated on playing and practicing his music, whilst retreating more and more into his own world through meditation, or as part of drug-induced waking comas, where he would sit and stare blankly at his bedroom wall for hours on end.
-It was likely as a result of this that his closest female friend made the decision to end their relationship just prior to his death - a decision which, to this day, she remains traumatised about, not necessarily blaming herself, but more in realising that she, and others, were helpless in saving Nick.

 If we try to divide Nick Drake’s life into pre-illness and illness periods, then problems arise and the division can be shown to be arbitrary and inconsistent.
 It would perhaps be better to talk of Nick Drake’s illness as an evolving manifestation which became prominent after 1970.
 The slow onset also helps explain the contrary opinions offered post-mortem by his friends and acquaintances who experienced it to varying degrees, if at all.
 The actual cause of the depressive illness is unknown.
 He was always a somewhat shy person, and his songs reflected a melancholic sentiment from earliest days, as did his mother Molly's compositions.
 But he was also lively, creative and mentally and physically strong.
-His could not only run fast, but he could also take on hardened record industry folk and win battles there, in order to defend his music.
+He could not only run fast, but he could also take on hardened record industry folk and win battles there, in order to defend his music.
 His use of mind altering and illegal drugs such as LSD after leaving school in 1967 may have caused some irreparable damage to his psyche, as they did to other well known musicians such as Peter Green (Fleetwood Mac) and Syd Barrett (Pink Floyd).
 His heavy use of marijuana from 1966 may have also played a part in inducing psychosis.
 Long term use has been associated with bipolar disorder, for example.
 We will never know whether it was a drug-induced psychotic reaction which caused the onset of the illness diagnosed as depression in Nick Drake after 1970, or some other cause, such as his hospitalisation for kidney stones.
 We do know, however, that around this time everything changed.
 Perhaps he had a genetic predisposition to clinical depression, and it was set off during 1970 by the stresses associated with his physical illness, public performance anxiety, lack of success as a pop star, and recording pressures.
 If we assume that Nick was relatively healthy and mentally stable prior to this, and that there were no major health problems in his immediate family - evidenced by their relatively long lives - then we can bear this in mind when discussing the possible effects of the various drugs prescribed to him upon the onset of depression and related mental illnesses.
 A brief description of each of the three drugs referred to by Rodney Drake is given below.

 Tryptizol